About Singapore Kindness Movement

 Kindness is in everyone.
 The Singapore Kindness Movement (SKM) wants to encourage everyone to start, show and share kindness.
 We aspire to inspire graciousness one kind act at a time.
 By sparing a thought for the people around us, we hope to create a gracious society, and make life better for you and me.

 SKM is a non-government, non-profit organisation, as well as a registered charity and Institution of Public Character.

 Background & History

 In his 1996 New Year Message, then Prime Minister Goh Chok Tong highlighted the need for Singapore to become a gracious society by the 21st century.
 Considerate social behaviour supported by a strong economy and good government will make Singapore the best home for its people.
-In line with Mr. Goh’s call to build a gracious society, the Singapore Kindness Movement (SKM) aims to encourage Singaporeans to make a positive commitment to gracious living through simple acts of kindness in their daily activities.
+In line with Mr. Goh’s call to build a gracious society, the Singapore Kindness Movement (SKM) was formed in 1997 and aims to encourage Singaporeans to make a positive commitment to gracious living through simple acts of kindness in their daily activities.

 A Gracious Singapore, one kind act at a time.

 Culture, heritage, education and civic-mindedness make up a gracious society.